 Invisalign ($3,000–$8,000)

 This is the brand that launched the clear aligner revolution, and it has been the biggest name in aligners ever since.
-It’s a fully in-office treatment, which means you get direct oversight and personalized attention.
+It’s a fully in-office treatment, which means you get direct oversight and hands-on care.

 Thanks to their attachments and their proprietary plastic, Invisalign aligners can treat just about any dental or jaw misalignment, just like Clarity Aligners.
 And Invisalign is more widely available, so you will have more providers to choose from.